Hi there soon-to-be Mamma,

 Onesie x 3 – Sleepsuits are what we found most comfortable (full sleeves covering the feet too).
 The best quality we found was in MotherCare, which usually has sales ongoing.
 Best to visit the store rather than shop online.

-Diapers – We used Pampers throughout.
+Diapers – You can read my detailed diaper post here.
+We used Pampers throughout.
 Pampers Active New Born are what we started with, then progressed to Pampers Active Baby (Small – 3kgs to 8 kgs) and we are now on Pampers Active Baby (Medium) – for babies over 8 kgs (till 12 kgs) along with cloth diapers (Bumpadum) .
-Clearly I need to write a separate post just on diapering!
 Update – New discovery – Pampers Premium Pants!
 Launched a few months ago in India, these are SUPER soft pant diapers that do not leak.
 Highly recommended for all babies age 6 months plus.
 When our Baby turned 10 months or so, diaper changes became the equivalent of hell on earth (by his reactions).
 He refused(es) to take it lying down.
 There is screaming and shouting, wriggling and weeping, all for a quick diaper change.
 The Pampers pants were a saviour.
 Like I mentioned earlier, these are “premium” diapers, so very soft — no rashes on the upper thighs any more — and they come with a pee indicator (blue line) but by now we are experienced enough to know that it doesn’t mean much.
 Our baby (heavy wetter) can go through the night without a change or a leak in these super soft diapers.

 Wet wipes – We preferred Johnson’s Wet Wipes over Himalaya.
 It felt like Johnson’s had less additives.
 In any case, we rinse the wet wipe in warm water before using.
 Update: 1 year on, we have progressed to Pampers Clean Fresh Wet Wipes Pampers Clean Fresh Wet Wipes which seem to have less additives.